-How does House Paint differ from Artist’s Paint, and why shouldn’t I use it for my paintings?
-For this post I wanted to examine the characteristics of House Paint, how they differ from Artist Oil Paint, and explain why they are not directly interchangeable.
+How does house paint differ from artist paint, and why shouldn’t I use it for my paintings?
+For this post I want to examine the characteristics of house paints, how they differ from artist paints, and explain why they are not directly interchangeable.

 The Function of Paint